fourTheorem/serverless-ecommerce-workshop/lessons/06-purchase-api/README.md

 ## 06.02 - API for tickets purchase

-A big part of our application is to be able to sell tickets for the gigs (everyone wants to make money, right? 🤑).
+A big part of our application is to be able to sell tickets for the gigs... everyone wants to make money, right? 🤑

 In every gig page, the frontend already displays a form to buy tickets at the bottom of the page.